 "Achieving scale and greater diversification will become more essential as capital demand accelerates across the global economy and clients want to do more with fewer general partners," Moody's explained, adding that partnerships with banks also enable alternative asset managers to significantly increase their lending capacity while avoiding the onerous costs of running a huge loan origination business.

 Banks, meanwhile, are also building out relationships with private credit, including lending to the alternative asset managers, it said.
-These partnerships allow the banks to keep the least risky part of these transactions and maintain customer relationships, Moody's noted.
+These partnerships allow banks to keep the least risky part of these transactions and maintain customer relationships, Moody's noted.

 But Moody’s warned that the rapid growth of private credit could attract heightened regulatory scrutiny.
-Namely, as these managers cast a wider net for retail investors, regulators may pay closer attention to ensure risk management oversight keeps pace with expansion, it said.
+Namely, as these managers cast a wider net for retail investors, regulators will pay closer attention to ensure risk management oversight keeps pace with expansion, it said.

 The SEC is reviewing Apollo’s ETF filing, which Moody’s noted could take time, as the regulator examines transparency, liquidity assessment rules, and governance, including who will provide valuations.